Typography is one of the keystones of graphic design, but mastering typographic skills can be a daunting task.

 A workshop offered by Type@Cooper West, a collaboration between Letterform Archive and Cooper Union, and held in the Monotype Classroom at Letterform Archive.Learn more or register

 Tânia Raposo is a type and graphic designer from Portugal.
 She received her Graphic Design BFA at ESAD.IPL, Portugal and her Type and Media Master’s degree at KABK, Netherlands.
 She has worked as a graphic designer for the studios Itemzero in Lisbon and Atlas in Palma de Mallorca and as a curatorial assistant at the Letterform Archive.
 At the moment she is the Program Coordinator for Type@Cooper West and works as a freelance graphic and type designer.

 After moving around Europe and the US she has now settled in the Bay Area.
-She has a hard time controlling her addition to buy books, stamps and travel ephemera.
+She has a hard time controlling addiction to buying books, stamps, and travel ephemera.